Jerry Lawler: Commentator and part-time wrestler (2001–2012)

 On November 19, 2001, after a nine-month hiatus from the company, Lawler returned to the WWF.
 He was reintroduced by Vince McMahon on Raw as the replacement for color commentator (and Alliance member) Paul Heyman, who had been (kayfabe) fired in the aftermath of the Alliance's loss at the previous night's Survivor Series.
 As he had been before his departure, Lawler once again became color commentator on Raw and pay-per-view events alongside Jim Ross and SmackDown! with Michael Cole, until the brands were separated and Lawler became exclusive to Raw.
 Lawler stated that his well-worked chemistry with Jim Ross has been a result of their different styles; according to Lawler, Jim Ross is a fine storyteller and keeps fans well-versed with current storylines, whereas he provides reaction and emotion to liven the commentary.

 In 2003, Raw's announce team of Lawler and Jim Ross feuded with Sunday Night Heats team of Jonathan Coachman and Al Snow.
 At Unforgiven, Lawler and Ross lost a match against Coachman and Snow, thus losing their right to do commentary on Raw.
 In a rematch, however, Ross defeated Coachman, winning Lawler and Ross their position back.

 In 2006, Lawler faced Tazz at ECW One Night Stand, which Tazz won in only 30 seconds by making Lawler pass out to the Tazzmission.

 In July 2006, Randy Orton began a feud with Hulk Hogan.
 Lawler attacked Orton in defense of Hogan, which set up a match between them on Raw.
 Orton defeated Lawler after a low blow and an RKO.

 On March 31, 2007, Lawler was inducted into the WWE Hall of Fame by William Shatner, whom Lawler had a memorable altercation with on a January 1995 episode of Raw.
 In August, King Booker claimed to be the only one entitled to be known as "King".
-After being beaten by Booker in the ring, Lawler was supposed to be forced to crown his opponent at a show of August 13 in Madison Square Garden.
+After being beaten by King Booker in the ring on the August 6 episode of Raw, Lawler was supposed to be forced to crown his opponent at a show of August 13 in Madison Square Garden.
 During the ceremony, however, Lawler announced another king as a new opponent for King Booker, "The King of Kings" Triple H. This led to a worked brawl between Lawler and King Booker.

 On the July 7, 2008, episode of Raw, Lawler was attacked by Kane after saving Michael Cole from a similar attack, in which Kane repeatedly asked "Is he alive or is he dead?"
 Later that summer, he teamed with "Hacksaw" Jim Duggan to face Ted DiBiase and Cody Rhodes for the World Tag Team Championship but lost.